ionelmc/python-hunter/README.rst

 Hunter is a flexible code tracing toolkit, not for measuring coverage, but for debugging, logging, inspection and other nefarious purposes.

+API is considered unstable until 1.0 is released.

 * Free software: BSD license

 Installation